Skiing in Japan in March

 Andy Knights

-To make the most of your trip, especially if it's your first time in Japan, I recommend you ski one of Niseko, Nozawa Onsen, Furano or Hakuba and end with a visit to Tokyo for a 'powsational' ski and city holiday.
+To make the most of your trip, especially if it's your first time in Japan, I recommend you ski one of Niseko, Nozawa Onsen, Furano or Hakuba and end with a visit to Tokyo or Kyoto for a 'powsational' ski and city holiday.
 You'll get the full experience including volcanic views, relaxing onsen, captivating culture and famous cuisine - as well as amazing skiing of course!

 Here's what you can expect...